What is sclerotherapy?

 Although each session may involve a large number of injections, the needle used is very fine so that pain is not generally a problem.
 There may be some stinging as the solution travels through the smaller vessels.
 These become red and slightly swollen, sometimes itchy for a few hours.

 Often cotton wool pads under adhesive plasters are applied to the injection sites.
-Pressure is applied to the treated vessels using Grade 2 graduated compression hosiery (support stockings) &/or bandages.
+Pressure is applied to the treated vessels using Grade 2 graduated compression hosiery (support stockings) and/or bandages.
 These are usually worn for between seven days and three weeks following each treatment.
 They come in different sizes and colours.

 Patients are usually able to return to normal daytime activities immediately after sclerotherapy.
 They should walk for at least thirty minutes a day, especially for the first few days following the procedure.
 Vigorous physical activities such as weight lifting or aerobics classes are not advised during this time.